Paul Harpur: Legal and academic career

+As of 2024, Harpur is a professor at the TC Beirne School of Law at the University of Queensland.

+Harpur has numerous publications including Discrimination, copyright and equality: Opening the e-book for the print disabled (2017), and Ableism at work, disablement and hierarchies of impairment (2019).

-Sports discipline
+Sports

 With totally or almost totally blind vision, as an athlete, Harpur is given as B1 Paralympic classification.
 He has completed in a number of world sporting events, including: